-- A. Motors, Starters and Disconnects: - 1.
-Correct, at no additional cost, any misapplied motor or starter combination and improper thermal overload devices for motor starters provided as part of HVAC systems or components, along with damage to other equipment or construction.
+- A. Motors and Starters - 1.
+Correct, at no additional cost, any misapplied motor or starter combination and improper thermal overload devices for motor starters provided as part of HVAC systems or components, along with damage to other equipment or construction. - 2.
+Motors: Provide motors furnished by equipment manufacturer, specifically manufactured or selected for equipment served; mounted, and installed to provide complete installation that is substantially noiseless in performance under intended use.
+Replace motors unsatisfactory to Architect with new motor.

-- 2. Motors: Provide motors furnished by equipment manufacturer, specifically manufactured, or selected for equipment served; mounted, and installed to provide complete installation that is substantially noiseless in performance under intended use.
-Replace motors unsatisfactory to Architect with new motor. - 3.
-Starters, Disconnects and Accessories - a.
+- 3. Starters and Accessories - a.
 Provide starters and disconnects for all HVAC equipment.
 Refer to Equipment Schedules. - b.
+Furnish properly tagged and identified devices specifically indicated on "Electric Equipment and Control Schedule" as supplied by HVAC systems suppliers and determine coordinated location and time for delivery of devices. - c.
 Provide auxiliary contacts required for temperature controls, interlock with other equipment, alarms, and similar components and applications. - B. Miscellaneous Electrical Wiring included in HVAC systems installations: - 1.
 Provide all control wiring and power wiring for all equipment and associated control devices (including automatic control system) required for HVAC systems and components. - 2.
 Comply with all applicable NEC requirements.
 Install all electric wiring in accordance with all local and state codes and regulations having jurisdiction. - 3.
 Wiring for Controls: Provide wiring specified in Section 23 09 00 Instrumentation and Control for HVAC, for all control devices required for temperature control system and other miscellaneous controls not included in "Electrical Equipment and Control Schedule". - 4.
 Allow sufficient headroom under equipment as directed for each location (unit heater, etc.).
 Verify space available for each equipment item.
-Refer to Architect for any correction, discrepancy, or suggested change in size of location. - 5.
-Secure all equipment and fixture mountings, wiring devices, and accessories (clips, supports, etc.) to structure with screws, bolts, or similar items, nailing not acceptable.
+Refer to Architect for any correction, discrepancy or suggested change in size of location. - 5.
+Secure all equipment and fixture mountings, wiring devices, and accessories (clips, supports, etc.) to structure with screws, bolts, or similar items; nailing not acceptable.